waseem18/gitpromote/README.md

 This project is also being named!

-The name 'gitpromote' lies within 'Wasim Thabraz (waseem18)'
+The name 'gitpromote' lies within 'Wasim Thabraze (waseem18)'

 Note : This project is under development.
 Join the waiting list for the Beta release at https://gitpromote.appspot.com/